xlwings/xlwings/docs/pro/server/server.rst

 Then hit ``F5`` to run the function---you should see ``Hello xlwings!`` in cell A1 of the first sheet.

-If, however, you want to use Office Scripts, you can basically start from an empty file (it can be ``xlsx``, it doesn't have to be ``xlsm``), and run `xlwings copy os` on the Terminal/Command Prompt/Anaconda Prompt.
-Then add a new Office Script and paste the code from the clipboard before clicking on `Run`.
+If, however, you want to use Office Scripts, you can start from an empty file (it can be ``xlsx``, it doesn't have to be ``xlsm``), and run ``xlwings copy os`` on the Terminal/Command Prompt/Anaconda Prompt.
+Then add a new Office Script and paste the code from the clipboard before clicking on ``Run``.

 To move this to production, you need to deploy the backend to a server, set up authentication, and point the URL to the production server, see :ref:`pro/server/server:Production Deployment`.